vedala/kalyanv_blog/_drafts/2021-02-05-deploy-application-to-aws-using-aws-cli-part-2-initial-setup.md

 ---
-title: Deploying an application to AWS using AWS CLI, Part 2 - Level-1
+title: Deploying an application to AWS using AWS CLI, Part 2 - AWS Account, IAM User & Application Repository
 ---

-## Application

 ## AWS Root Account and IAM User
 - Create a new AWS root account
 - Configure the root account
     - Setup MFA
     - Setup billing alert

+## IAM User
 - Create IAM user
     - Create an IAM user with "AdministratorAccess" policy.
     - Give it some name, e.g. Developers
     - Allow both console and programmatic access for the user
+    - Save credentials CSV file to local machine

 ## Install AWS CLI
 - <A few points>